bitrix24/b24restdocs/api-reference/crm/timeline/layout-blocks/index.md

 ## Deleting REST Application

-When a REST application is deleted, all sets of additional content blocks added by it in timeline records will be permanently removed.
+When a REST application is deleted, all sets of additional content blocks added by it in the timeline records will be permanently removed.

 ## See Also